529 Plans FAQ

 To transfer a Future Scholar 529 plan to another beneficiary, download the appropriate Designated Beneficiary Change Form under Forms and Applications in the Resources section.
 For more information, refer to your client’s 529 plan's program description or consult a tax advisor.

-- Certain costs of room and board incurred while attending an eligible educational institution at least half-time
+- Room and board costs incurred while attending an eligible educational institution at least half-time

 In advisor plans, any withdrawal could be subject to contingent deferred sales charges depending on the selected share class of the investment option.